Key Takeaways

 - bioAffinity Technologies: Desktop app for lung cancer detection with diagnostic reports based on analysis of flow cytometry data

 Why They Made This List: Structure and regulatory experience.
-If you're building something that needs FDA clearance, CE marking, or operates at enterprise scale with serious liability exposure, ScienceSoft brings the process maturity and documentation discipline that makes regulatory submissions possible.
-They're not built for lean MVPs, but for systems that must work reliably under regulatory scrutiny.
+If you're building something requiring FDA clearance, CE marking, or operating at enterprise scale with serious liability exposure, ScienceSoft brings process maturity and documentation discipline.

-Best Fit For: Medical device software, enterprise healthcare systems, products requiring FDA/CE clearance, organizations that value process over speed.
-Probably too heavy for early-stage startups trying to validate market fit quickly.
+Best Fit For: Medical device software, enterprise healthcare systems, products requiring FDA/CE clearance.
+Too heavy for early-stage startups validating market fit.

 3. Momentum: Healthcare-only agency pioneering open wearables infrastructure